Core Idea

 The Core Concept

-Popularized by Marcus Buckingham and Ashley Goodall in their book Nine Lies About Work and accompanying Harvard Business Review article, the Feedback Fallacy challenges conventional performance management wisdom.
-The central claim: telling people what they’re doing wrong and how to fix it is fundamentally ineffective at driving improvement.
+Popularized by Marcus Buckingham and Ashley Goodall in Nine Lies About Work, the Feedback Fallacy challenges conventional performance management wisdom: telling people what they’re doing wrong is fundamentally ineffective at driving improvement.

-This isn’t about rejecting all feedback.
-Rather, it’s about understanding that evaluation-based feedback (“here’s my assessment of your performance”) is fundamentally different from helpful attention (“here’s what I noticed working”)—and only the latter consistently drives improvement.
+Evaluation-based feedback (“here’s my assessment of your performance”) is fundamentally different from helpful attention (“here’s what I noticed working”) — and only the latter consistently drives improvement.

 Three Research-Backed Problems